pjn51/brainweb-2/Personal/Topics/climbing gyms in Seattle.md

 	- SODO location
 	- No ropes

+# Edgeworks
+Monthly membership: $74 + $50 enrollment fee.
+Couple membership: $136 + $40 enrollment fee ($68 per person monthly).

+- Pros
+	- Ropes!
+	- 1 guest pass per month, 2 first-time passes per day
+- Cons
+	- Price, location (Bellevue - 22 min drive)

-# Price comparison
+# Conclusion
-The cheapest option is Momentum at $54 monthly with the couples' membership.
-And until June 15, we can waive the enrollment fee, saving $54.
+The cheapest option is Momentum at $54 monthly with the couples' membership, but I *really* want to be able to climb ropes.
+That means my best option is Edgeworks at $74 monthly.
+I need to find somebody to climb with though, but I could take Eylen with me once a month using the free pass.